-How important is culture when translating business content?
+How important is the market’s culture when translating business content?

-When it comes to languages, a vast majority of the public doesn’t (unfortunately) spend their time questioning and contemplating factors which affect accuracy and reliability of the translation service.
-Nonetheless, and this is perhaps especially true within the corporate or business environment, it is highly likely that at some point you will find yourself in a situation where translating documents or materials is necessary in order to either successfully approach the target audience or customers or for you to fully understand the content of those documents.
+When it comes to languages, a vast majority of the public doesn’t (unfortunately) spend their time questioning and contemplating factors which affect the accuracy and reliability of professional translation services.
+Nonetheless, and this is perhaps especially true within the corporate or business environment, it is highly likely that at some point, you will find yourself in a situation where translating documents or materials is necessary in order to either successfully approach the target audience or customers or for you to understand the content of those documents fully.

 As a result, having even the slightest grasp of factors which can affect the accuracy and reliability of a translation can give you a truly great advantage within your workplace.